mattpiccolella/useless-chrome-extensions/README.md

 <a id="other-things"></a>
 ### 2.4 Other Things
-The applications we'll This is just one simple `manifest.json` file.
+This is just one simple `manifest.json` file.
 There are lots of other attributes you can set, such as [`background`][background], which allows us to run a single script in the background, [`permissions`][permissions], which allow us to ask the user for certain things we may not be able to do withour permission, and [`browser_action`][browser-action], which creates small icons next to the search bar that you can click and have something happen.
 However, `content_scripts` is what we'll mainly be looking in this tutorial.

-My name is [Matt Piccolella][matt-pic] and the GitHub repository for this is available [here][github-repo].

 <a id="advanced"></a>
 ## 3.0 More Advanced Topics